Pamplona Hotels Near the Running of the Bulls

 Finding Pamplona hotels during the Running of the Bulls® can be a daunting task.
-The best hotel rooms sell out between January and March, so expect to pay a premium, especially for hotels in Pamplona’s Casco Viejo (old city) and on the opening days of the San Fermin Festival.
-Pamplona has a wide variety of accommodations for this yearly fiesta, from apartments and budget hostels to elegant 5-star hotels.
-While many visitors assume that renting an apartment is more economical, most owners require bookings for the entire festival, or a 5-day minimum.
+The best hotel rooms sell out between January and March, so expect to pay a premium, especially for hotels in Pamplona’s Casco Viejo (old town) and on the opening days of the San Fermin Festival.

 Hotels in Pamplona Spain